sophiapoirier/destroyfx/README.md

 There are several VST implementations of it, but no AU, so we ported it, and have made some improvements to it too.

+### fake-app/

+A fake macOS application that associates icons with Audio Units and their preset files.
+Launching the app does nothing.

 ### max-patches/

 Very very ancient [Max](https://cycling74.com) patches that we once